 - Water Azaleas thoroughly

-- Watering every day for the first 2 weeks is essential to keep them healthy.
+- Watering daily for the first two weeks is essential to keep them healthy.

 - Water thoroughly to settle the soil around the roots.

-- Build up a dike around the trunk a few feet out that will hold water over the root zone, so it percolates into the soil rather than running off.
+- Build a dike around the trunk a few feet out to hold water over the root zone so it percolates into the soil rather than running off.

 - Cover the ground around the trunk where the roots ended with an organic mulch 3-6 inches deep.